 If you're at the piano and there's current or pending inclement or blustery weather, close the fallboard (keyboard cover).
 It goes a long way toward keeping moisture and dirt out of the piano and from between the keys.
 If the piano has a tarp attached to the back of it and it's raining or rain is predicted, pull the tarp over the piano as well.
 Whenever possible, if a storm is coming, go to the piano and close the fallboard and pull the tarp.

 After you've visited a piano, please let us know.
 There's an orange PIANO STEWARD CHECKIN button on our home page.
 Even if there's nothing wrong to report, we'd really appreciate a quick checkin.
 That helps us spread our resources to make sure all the pianos being checked and getting the attention they need.

 We would love for YOU to be a Piano Steward.
-All you need to do to get started is let us know which piano you'll be visiting by clicking the Sign Up button at the top of the page !
+All you need to do to get started is to tell us which piano you'll be visiting by clicking the Sign Up button at the top of the page !

 Public Piano Ambassador